Skip to main content

 • SHOULD implement the did:web method using the web domain of the issuer to avoid portability challenges.

 Note that there is activity within the VC technical community to define new did methods that achieve the ubiquity of did:web whilst still maintaining portability across web domains.
-This work may impact UNTP did method recommendations.
+For example Trusted DID Web.
+This work may impact future UNTP DID method recommendations.

 Render Method